oahyar/HealthMonitoringApplication/README.md

 - jobs.job_logs

 ### ⚙️ How to Run the Script
-1. Connect to PostgreSQL
+1. Connect to PostgreSQL:
-Make sure PostgreSQL is running and accessible.
+- Make sure PostgreSQL is running and accessible.
-You must run the script from the default postgres database to create a new database:
+- You must run the script from the default postgres database to create a new database:

 ```psql -U your_username -d postgres -f setup.sql```